Pylons/pyramid_cookbook/chameleon_i18n.rst

 Repeat the ``init_catalog`` step for each of the langauges you need.

 The first command will extract the strings for translation to your projects locale/<project-name>.pot file, in this case ChameleonI18n.pot

 The ``init`` commands create new catalogs for different languages and the ``update`` command will sync entries from the main POT to the languages POs.

+At this point you can tell your translators to go edit the po files :-) Otherwise the translations will remain empty and defaults will be used.

 Finally, the ``compile`` command will translate the POs to binary MO files that are actually used to get the relevant translations.

 .. note::